Isaac Huger

-Isaac Huger (March 19, 1743 – October 17, 1797) was a planter and Continental Army general during the American Revolutionary War.
+Isaac Huger (March 19, 1743 – October 17, 1797) was an American planter and Continental Army general during the American Revolutionary War.

 Life and work

-Isaac Huger was born at Limerick plantation on the Cooper River, the second son of Huguenot merchant and planter Daniel and Mary Cordes Huger.
+Isaac Huger was born at the "Limerick" slave plantation on the Cooper River, the second son of Huguenot merchant and planter Daniel and Mary Cordes Huger.
 The wealth of his family afforded young Isaac an education in Europe, along with his brothers.
 Huger began his military career by serving as an officer in Colonel Thomas Middleton's Provincial South Carolina Regiment during the expedition against the Cherokees in 1761.

 While serving as a representative for the parishes of St. Philip and St. Michael in the First Provincial Congress of South Carolina, Huger was appointed a lieutenant colonel in the South Carolina militia and later commissioned a lieutenant colonel in the 1st South Carolina Regiment on June 17, 1775.
 He was promoted to colonel on September 16, 1776, and appointed commander of the 5th South Carolina Regiment.
 On January 9, 1779, he was promoted to the rank of brigadier general in the Continental Army.
 It was at his home, near Beaufort, that Lafayette, in 1777, at age 19, landed in America to help against the British.
 Lafayette would become lifelong friend with Huger and Huger's son, who would repay that friendship by trying to rescue Lafayette from Austrian prison twenty years later.

 Brigadier General Huger fought and was wounded at the Battle of Stono Ferry on June 20, 1779, and commanded the South Carolina and Georgia militia during the Siege of Savannah on October 9, 1779.